 How Is Diet Involved?

-Nutrient deficiency is another common concern since inflammation from this condition interferes with nutrient absorption.
+Nutrient deficiency is another common concern since inflammation from this condition can interfere with nutrient absorption.
 Plus, certain nutrients may be lacking when foods are avoided.
 As a result, people with Crohn's disease need a nutrient-rich diet with adequate calories, protein and healthy fats.

 Steroid medications often prescribed for Crohn's disease may increase osteoporosis risk, so sufficient calcium, vitamin D, magnesium and vitamin K are needed for bone health.
-Malabsorption also may result in vitamin C, vitamin B12, folic acid and zinc deficiencies.
+Malabsorption also may result in deficiencies in certain vitamins and minerals, such as vitamin C, vitamin B12, folate, iron and zinc.

 Healthy Eating Tips